 Leiden: Silicon Valley of FAIR data

-However, before this can happen, the data must first become FAIR: Findable, Accessible, Interoperable and Reusable.
+However, before this can happen, the data must first be FAIR: Findable, Accessible, Interoperable and Reusable.
 Only when all these criteria are met will we come closer to achieving the envisaged future scenario.

 Accessibility and privacy

 Finally, the data must be interoperable and reusable by the computer programme.
-A computer isn’t good at handling ambiguities, such as the initials PSA, for instance, which not only stand for Prostate Specific Antigen but also have more than 100 other meanings.
+A computer isn’t good at handling ambiguities, such as the abbreviation PSA, for instance, which not only stands for Prostate Specific Antigen but also has more than 100 other meanings.
 Every possible term in the world would therefore need to be given a unique numerical code that is centrally recognised.

 Reward for data sharing

-‘That all sounds more complicated than it really is,’ says Mons.
-‘The problem is 80 per cent cultural.
+‘It all sounds more complicated than it really is,’ says Mons.
+‘The problem is 80% cultural.
 At the moment, there aren’t enough incentives to share scientific data.
-Researchers are rewarded for publishing their paper and for their citation / journal impact factor.’
+Researchers are rewarded for publishing their paper and for their citation/journal impact factor.’
 The scientific paper itself, it seems to Mons, takes second place.
-‘An impact factor needs to be assigned to the data output of research: the researcher will be rewarded if the data are combined with another dataset.
+‘An impact factor needs to be assigned to the data output of research: the researcher will be rewarded if the data are combined with another dataset.’

 Mons is the chair of an EU advisory group in this area.
 He takes the view that it won’t be long before the outlined future scenario gradually becomes reality.
 ‘From 2017, researchers will only receive funding from the Horizon 2020 programme if they make their data FAIR.
-When other funding bodies follow, the researchers will have to as well.
+Once other funding bodies follow suit, so too will the researchers.
 But ideally, they themselves will soon see the tremendous advantages of FAIR data and good data stewardship.’

 Leiden: Silicon Valley of FAIR data

 Making research data FAIR is on academic agendas all round the world.
 However, the concept originated in Leiden, says Mons with some pride.
-‘About two and a half years ago, the principles of FAIR data were first formulated during a workshop in the Lorentz Center.
+‘The principles of FAIR data were first formulated during a workshop in the Lorentz Center about two-and-a-half years ago.
 Now experts in the area of linked data come here from all over the world to implement FAIR data.
-If the government invests enough, the Netherlands can become a very important FAIR data player, and Leiden can be a kind of Silicon Valley of FAIR data.’
+If the government invests enough, the Netherlands could become a very important FAIR data player, and Leiden would be a kind of Silicon Valley of FAIR data.’